 Let me start with the good news: if you have flat feet you can still be a very successful runner.
 You can manage to run injury free for a long time if you put the right attention to your training, your warning signs and your footwear.

-Here’s a quick table with the 10 shoes we recommend.
-Continue reading for an overview of the anatomy of flat feet, what are the potential issues with running and what shoe companies have done to address these issues – followed by a more in-depth look at these 10 shoes and why we are recommending them
+Here’s an overview of the shoes we recommend.
+Continue reading for an overview of the anatomy of flat feet, what are the potential issues with running and what shoe companies have done to address these issues.

 The arch of the foot is formed by the tarsal and metatarsal bones and strengthened by ligaments and tendons.
 It allows the foot to support the weight of the body in the erect posture with the least weight.